emptinxss/Voci/README.md

  php artisan key:generate
 ```

-7. Create an empty database for our application with your preferred tools (ex. phpMyAdmin or MySQL Workbench)
+7. Create an empty database for our application with your preferred tools (recommended [XAMPP](https://www.apachefriends.org/it/index.html), phpMyAdmin or MySQL Workbench)

 8. In the .env file, add database information to allow Laravel to connect to the database